travisdowns/travisdowns.github.io/_posts/2019-06-11-speed-limits.md

 ## How fast can it go?

-Sometimes you just want to know how fast you code *can* go, without benchmarking it.
+Sometimes you just want to know how fast your code *can* go, without benchmarking it.
 Sometimes you have benchmarked it and want to know how close you are to the maximum speed.
 Often you just need to know what the current limiting factor is, to guide your optimization decisions.

 Well this post is about that determining that _speed limit_[^speedlemire].
 It's not a comprehensive performance evaluation methodology, but for many *small* pieces of code it will work very well.